2009–10 Tottenham Hotspur F.C. season: October

 After two away games, Spurs returned to White Hart Lane to face Stoke City.
-Tottenham monopolised possession and created many chances to which either poor finishing, or fantastic goalkeeping, prevented Tottenham from taking the lead.
+Tottenham monopolised possession and created many chances which either poor finishing or fantastic goalkeeping, prevented Tottenham from taking the lead.
 Late in the second half, Spurs went down to ten men after Aaron Lennon sustained an injury and all three allocated substitutions had been made.
 Stoke took advantage, with substitute Glenn Whelan hammering home the winner for the Potters to claim the maximum points.
 Tottenham rebounded from the disappointment of the loss three days later with a win over Everton in the League Cup.
 Goals from Tom Huddlestone and Robbie Keane ensured safe passage into the quarter-finals, to which Spurs were drawn against Manchester United at Old Trafford.

 Tottenham ended October with a North London derby against Arsenal at the Emirates Stadium, Spurs entered the game without Luka Modrić, Aaron Lennon and the suspended Jermain Defoe and the absences meant that David Bentley made his first start of the season against his former club.
-The first half played out on level pegging until late in the half when a cross let Robin van Persie poke the ball home to give Arsenal the lead.
+The first half played out on level pegging until late in the half when a crosslet Robin van Persie pokes the ball home to give Arsenal the lead.
 Immediately following, Poor defending from Spurs allowed Cesc Fàbregas to double Arsenal's lead, just 50 seconds later.
-Tottenham entered the second half with a mountain to climb, however the game was over when more poor defending allowed Van Persie to score his second and Arsenal's third.
-The game ended 3–0 and Spurs ended the month in fifth place in the table.
+Tottenham entered the second half with a mountain to climb, however, the game was over when more poor defending allowed Van Persie to score his second and Arsenal's third.
+The game ended 3–0 and Spurs ended October in fifth place in the table.